December 30, 2021

 This therapy is sometimes called cell-based gene therapy because it involves altering the genes present inside the patient's T cells.

 The treatment for CAR T-cell immunotherapy can take several weeks.
-It involves collecting T cells, sorting and transforming them and infusing them back into the patient as T-cells.
+It involves collecting T cells, sorting and transforming them and infusing them back into the patient.

 First, white blood cells (which include T cells) are eliminated from the cancer patient's blood using a procedure called leukapheresis.
 During this procedure, patients usually lie down on a bed or sit on a recliner.